Valium Withdrawal: Symptoms, Timeline, and Treatment

 • Seizure risk may increase, particularly for those predisposed to seizures or who have used high doses or for an extended period.

-• Withdrawal timeline varies, but physical symptoms typically peak in the second week and may lessen after about a week, though psychological symptoms can persist or become more challenging.
+• Withdrawal timeline varies, but physical symptoms typically peak in the second week and may lessen after about a week more.
+However, psychological symptoms can persist or become more challenging.

 • Rebound symptoms, such as the return of anxiety and insomnia that Valium may have been used to treat, can be more severe than the initial symptoms.